 4. MPAN REPORT

-4.1 On or before the 15th day of each month, the Secondary NDNO shall send to the Primary EDNO a list of the Secondary NDNO’s MPANs for half-hourly settled Connectees, together with (in a separate column) the trading status, energisation status and their effective from dates for each MPAN as at the start of that month.
+4.1 On or before the 15th day of each month, the Secondary NDNO shall send to the Primary EDNO a list of the Secondary NDNO’s MPANs for half-hourly settled Connectees (including pseudo half-hourly metered UMS), together with (in a separate column) the trading status, energisation status and their effective from dates for each MPAN as at the start of that month.

 5. AUDIT

-5.1 Upon not less than 15 Working Days’ prior written notice, the Primary NDNO shall have the right to inspect and audit the consumption data and billing records of the Secondary NDNO relating to the invoices referred to in Paragraph 2 and Paragraph 3.
+5.1 Upon not less than 15 Working Days’ prior written notice, the Primary NDNO shall have the right to inspect and audit the consumption data and billing records of the Secondary NDNO relating to the invoices referred to in Paragraph 2 and Paragraph 3 3 or to check the accuracy of the LLFC Id determination under Paragraph 6.4.
 The Secondary NDNO shall ensure that all such data and billing records are maintained in accordance with customary record keeping and accounting standards.

-5.2 The Primary NDNO shall only be entitled to exercise such right for the sole purpose of verifying the accuracy and completeness of the reports provided under Paragraph 2 and Paragraph 3 and shall only use the data obtained for that purpose.
+5.2 The Primary NDNO shall only be entitled to exercise such right for the purposes of verifying the accuracy and completeness of the reports provided under Paragraph 2 and Paragraph 3 or to check the LLFC Id determination under Paragraph 6.4 and shall only use the data obtained for those purposes.

 5.3 The Secondary NDNO will allow the duly authorised representatives and auditors of the Primary NDNO who are to undertake any inspection or audit in accordance with this Paragraph 5, all reasonable assistance and adequate facilities for the proper exercise of such inspection or audit.